xwipeoutx/hololens-workshop/2-spatial-mapping/5-world-anchors.md

 ## Goals

-* Use a world anchor - more accuracy
+* Use a world anchor to make our positioning world-aware

-TODO: have a prefab package available for this part, up to `World Anchor`

 ## World Anchors

 While just setting the position directly is great and all, there are some issues with this approach when on a real device.

 As the HoloLens user moves about the room, the room mesh is updated and becomes more and more precise - this can result in the mesh being in a different spot to when it was initially placed.
-When this happens, the walls may start _occluding_ the placed hologram - I have seen the hologram become completely inaccessible because the wall has shifted by more than the thickness of the Hologram.
+When this happens, the walls may start _occluding_ the placed hologram - I have seen the hologram become completely inaccessible and hidden because the wall has shifted by more than the thickness of the Hologram.

 We get around this by using [Spatial Anchors](https://developer.microsoft.com/en-us/windows/holographic/Coordinate_systems.html#spatial_anchors)- which is described as an "important place in the world where the user has placed holograms".